prokrypt/gearfox/README.md

 # gearfox
-Devterm [geared] cpu control, yay!
+ClockworkPi Devterm A06 [geared] cpu control, yay!
+Will need quite a few changes to work corretly on A04.

 mv gearfox.conf /etc/